vjetten/openlisem/README.txt

 https://github.com/vjetten/openlisem/releases/tag/lisem_bin

 ============
-Date: 250923
+Date: 251104
 ============

 This software is under the copyright model GPLv3 (distributed with the model) and subject to additional disclaimers.

 For questions contact v.g.jetten AD utwente.nl

 NOTE: since version 7.4.7.R7 a 4Byte floating point version is maintained that takes up less RAM memory, for very large databases.
 NOTE: only a 64bit version exists, 32 bit is not supported
 NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu, update version 7.2)
 NOTE: since version 6.x it is fully parallel and developed with MSYS2.0, Qt6.x.x, openmp, gdal and (minimal) pcraster

-250923 - v7.4.7.beta.R9
+251104 - v7.4.7.beta.R9
+- BUG-FIX: skipping steps for writing maps did not work properly.
 - BUG-FIX: bug in culverts, maximum channel discharge was calculated in places where no ciulverts exist
 - BUG-FIX: when event based is not checked, time output on screen now adds a day so that the first timestep is 001:0000 and not 000:0000
+- BUG-FIX: evaporation in SWATRE did not work properly
+- Added: culvert type 5 is unconfined flow but underground, so no connection with surface water.
+- Added: option to write all maps only at the end of the run.
+- Added: SWATRE Ksat and porosity for layers is written at the start of the run
+- Added: check for soildepth2 must be larger than soildepth1
 - Added: options for adding calibration parameters as command-line options rrunning in batch mode
 - Added: Culvert type nr 5 is unconfined flow but in a circular culvert, for large
 - Changed: channel flow is shown in total discharge on screen and output map (was: only overland flow)
+- Changed: some interface options

 250901 - v7.4.7.beta.R8
 - Added: option to load stationary baseflow as precalculated map